kalavhan/platform-game-js/README.md

 - Use up arrow key to jump
 - Jump from one platform to the other, if you touch the water you lose
 - Avoid the falling rocks, if you touch a rock you lose
-- There is a chronometer in the left upper corner, your score is how much time you last
+- There is a chronometer in the top left corner, your score is how much time you last
 - Try to survive as much time as possible!

 ## Author